| |

 2005 (Back to top)

 In April, we were excited to welcome Rick Shaughnessy to our team.
 Having worked together during his eight-year tenure with Nicholas-Applegate, we knew our clients would benefit from his broad experience, valuable perspective and exceptional writing skills.
 Regrettably, the commute from Coronado to Dana Point proved daunting for Rick, and at year-end, Rick launched his own consulting practice out of Coronado.
 Rick is pleased to have more time for family and to pursue his other passion - competitive sailing.
-We wish him all the best.

 2006 (Back to top)

-(Back to top)
+2007 (Back to top)

-Entrepreneurial shops breed entrepreneurs - and we were sad to have Sally Stalcup leave the C&R team, but applauded her initiative in starting her own consulting practice.
+Entrepreneurial shops breed entrepreneurs - and we were sad to see Sally Stalcup leave the C&R team, but applauded her initiative in starting her own consulting practice.
 We also congratulated Rick Shaughnessy on his success with Coronado Pacific Group.

 We also welcomed Pat Holmes back to sunny Southern California from her year in North Carolina.
 Yes, the real estate is better priced in "No" Carolina (as we call it), but family, friends and all that makes Southern California one of the greatest vacation spots in the world attracted the Holmes family back.

 Seeing our clients succeed at winning more business as a result of our work together is always rewarding.
 Our clients included such diverse companies as Chandler Asset Management, Greenwich Investment Management, Nicholas-Applegate Capital Management and Rigel Capital LLC.
 Conducting a client survey for Systematic Financial Management, and talking through plans to grow the company with the CEO and the COO helped to develop a solid platform for the future for that company.
-Working on presentations and marketing plans for Connors Investor Services, Investment Science Corporation and Nicholas Investment Partners, formerly Wagonhound Investments, was especially meaningful to us as we have had long-standing relationships with the principals of those firms at their prior shops.
-Serving as an extension of UBS Global Asset Management's marketing team is always a pleasure and honor.
+Working on presentations and marketing plans for Connors Investor Services, Investment Science Corporation and Nicholas Investment Partners, formerly Wagonhound Investments, was especially meaningful to us as we had long-standing relationships with the principals of those firms at their prior shops.
+Serving as an extension of UBS Global Asset Management's marketing team was a pleasure and honor.

 What remains constant is Charnley & Rostvold's commitment to client success.
 We endeavor to help our clients to prosper, to serve their own clients better, to reposition as needed, and to be rewarding, motivating, and enjoyable places to work.
 The industry has served our team well over the years, and Charnley & Røstvold intends to continue to be a valued resource to the industry.